AUTO RACING: Auto Racing Glance

 NHRA MELLO YELLO DRAG RACING

-Last race: Antron Brown took top honors in Top Fuel in Washington.
+Last race: Billy Torrence won his first Top Fuel event in Minnesota.

-Next race: Lucas Oil NHRA Nationals, Aug.
-16-19, Brainerd International Raceway, Brainerd, Minnesota.
+Next race: Chevrolet Performance U.S. Nationals, Sept.
+3, Lucas Oil Raceway at Indianapolis.

 Online: http://www.nhra.com